Long Island's Best Guidelines & Important Dates 2023

 • Teacher contact information

-• School name and student grade level
+• School name and grade level

 • Artwork title and medium